Bachelor-Group-13/inneparkert-backend/README.md

 We have had regular meetings with client and school supervisor to have a steady progress in the throghout the development.

+This has the plate recognition through Azure Computer Vision.

 ---

 ### Technologies